H-4 Processing Time Vermont Service Center 2026

 Premium Processing

-- Submitting all required documentation upfront to avoid Requests for Evidence (RFEs)
+- Respond promptly to any Requests for Evidence (RFEs)

 Tips to Avoid Delays